Gratuity Eligibility (If with in the 5 years period, I resign and revoke my resignation after company acceptance multiple times)

 parm-jeet

 I worked for a company for 5 years and 5 months.
-But during the period I have resigned and revoke my resignation 3 times after company acceptance, When company had given me some good appraisal or some other benefit I revoked my resignation every time.
-I have continuous bank statement clearly shows my salary is coming continuously, during that period without any break or any absent break.
-Now when I left that company and applied for gratuity, company says that your job is not continuous and you had given resign multiple times and we had accepted.
-So could anyone tell me am I eligible for gratuity.
+But during that period, I resigned and revoked my resignation 3 times after the company's acceptance.
+Whenever the company gave me a good appraisal or some other benefit, I revoked my resignation.
+My bank statements clearly show that my salary was continuous without any breaks or absences.
+Now, when I left the company and applied for gratuity, they claim that my job was not continuous due to multiple resignations that were accepted.
+Can anyone tell me if I am eligible for gratuity?
 Thanks in advance.

 vmlakshminarayanan